rust-lang/book/src/ch03-02-data-types.md

 ##### Accessing Array Elements

-An array is a single chunk of memory allocated on the stack.
+An array is a single chunk of memory of a known, fixed size that can be allocated on the stack.
 You can access elements of an array using indexing, like this:

 <span class="filename">Filename: src/main.rs</span>